 Anne: So, I was really dying to ask you this.
 When it comes to codependency or co-addict or co-sex addict, how do you see in your community this term being used against victims?

 Sarah: I think it’s bunk.
 One of the biggest things I get from women on a continual basis is this whole idea who are trying to figure out which way is up.
-They’ve recently found out or had continuing disclosures that they are married to a sex addict, that their whole world is not what they thought it was.
+They’ve recently found out or keep finding out that they are married to a sex addict, that their whole world is not what they thought it was.

 Then they go to therapy or their husband goes to therapy and comes home and tells them that the real problem is that their co-addicted and they’re part of the triggers and that they’re codependent and they are as equally responsible for his sex addiction as he is.

-I can’t tell you, maybe you already know, but there are so many women who have an incredible experience of double abuse by therapists and therapeutic organizations when they get hit in the face with the idea that they are, somehow, supposed to share in the responsibility for their spouse’s sexual addiction.
+I can’t tell you, maybe you already know, but there are so many women who have an incredible experience of their therapists re-traumatizing them when they get hit in the face with the idea that they are, somehow, supposed to share in the responsibility for their spouse’s sexual addiction.

 There are so many reasons why that is completely wrong.
 Including the fundamental reality that every adult human is responsible for their own choices.
 Period.